Yes, however, they must not be used in any of the preparation or activities nor can they be counted as an adult in the child to adult ratios.

 Many parishes are offering face-to-face training to those who are in similar circumstances.
 Contact your Parish Safeguarding Officer to see if this is available in your parish.

 The person wishing to deliver this should have completed Leadership Safeguarding Training.
 Please contact Alison Jones, Safeguarding Administrator at firstname.lastname@example.org for details and resources to ensure that we update our records of training delivered and provide certificates.

 - Raising Awareness of Domestic Abuse

-Please contact Sophie Allen, Safeguarding Trainer Sophie.firstname.lastname@example.org or Alison Jones, Safeguarding Administrator, Alison.Jones@rochester.anglican.org for these resources and attendance list so that training can be recorded and certificates issued.
+Please contact Ruth Campbell, Safeguarding Trainer Ruth.Campbell@rochester.anglican.org or Alison Jones, Safeguarding Administrator, Alison.Jones@rochester.anglican.org for these resources and attendance list so that training can be recorded and certificates issued.

 The on-line training system is managed by the National Safeguarding Team and therefore we do not have access to your login details or passwords.
-If your username or password no longer work, choose the Forgotten Your Username or Password link at the login screen.
-If this still doesn’t help email email@example.com
+If your username or password no longer work, please click the “Help and FAQ button” below the “Log in” button to see further options.
+If this still doesn’t help please email email@example.com for assistance.

 You will either need to create another email address for the second person or email firstname.lastname@example.org

 Log into the training portal at https://safeguardingtraining.cofeportal.org click on your name at the top right of the screen, select "View Profile", under the heading “Miscellaneous”, choose “My Certificates”.
 Find the certificate you wish to download and click on the download symbol on the right below “File”.

 Yes, Church of England safeguarding training such as Basic Awareness, Foundation, Leadership etc. is accepted by this Diocese if undertaken in other parishes or dioceses, when evidenced by a certificate issued on successful completion of the training.